 A particularly important theme that I want you to always bear in mind is that your interpretation and discussion of the findings needs to be done in such a way that it relates back to the aims, objectives, research questions, gap and any theory.
 Running through your thesis will be a central argument – your thesis statement – and it is in the empirical and, particularly, the discussion chapter, that you will present all of the evidence and logical argument necessary to support that argument.

 Unsurprisingly then, these core sections of the thesis are the most important, as they are where you make your contribution.
-Of course, you have outlined what your contribution is in the introduction (more on this in the next lesson), so what you are arguing is no surprise.
+Of course, you have outlined what your contribution is in the introduction, so what you are arguing is no surprise.
 But, it is in the core of the thesis where you drill down into the detail and critically engage with that contribution, using your data to rigorously support your line of argument.

 Sounds good, doesn’t it?
 Be able to call yourself Doctor sooner with our five-star rated How to Write A PhD email-course.
 Learn everything your supervisor should have taught you about planning and completing a PhD.